bitsofcotton/consistency-boots/README.md

 So with compilers on qemu base system on qemu base system might reduce some, but if both are infected, it's not optimistic.

+# Tips on detection around system images
+If we can estimate all of the time they should spend, we can estimate whether there's mal code or not.
+In this meaning, system benchmark result explains some of them.
+However, to do so, we should estimate correct overhead and correct calculation amount.

 # Tips on bypass
 There's a possibility to bypass the infection effects if we cross-compile the binary into unknown (by infectioner) form in the infected systems' operation and read them by hand (especially in hex).